Our Verdict

 Upper Comfort

-The engineered mesh upper in the Pegasus 41 is more breathable and lighter than its predecessor, which definitely enhances its comfort during runs.
-A gusseted tongue and padded heel collar contribute to a secure lockdown, adding a more structured feel like the previous Pegasus.
-The tapered midfoot gives way to a rather narrow toe box.
-The fit remains true to size, with a reasonably normal width that adapts well to different foot shapes.
-Nike makes an extra-wide version of the Pegasus 41, ensuring that more runners can find the right fit.
+The engineered mesh upper in the Pegasus 41 is more breathable and lighter than its predecessor, enhancing its comfort during runs.
+A gusseted tongue and padded heel collar contribute to a secure lockdown, preventing your foot from shifting and adding a more structured feel.
+The tapered midfoot gives way to a relatively narrow toe box compared to the average shoe.
+The fit is true to size, with a reasonably normal width that adapts well to different foot shapes.
+However, it might be too narrow for those with average to wide feet, or thicker, higher volume feet.
+Nike makes the Pegasus 41 in a regular, wide, and extra-wide version, ensuring that more runners can find the right fit.

 Stability

-Even though the Pegasus runs on the rigid side of things, it isn't a stability-centric shoe.
-The heel counter is firm and supportive, but provides no gait correction.
-Similarly, the lateral edges have a bit of stiffness but ultimately give way to a very neutral shoe.
-Runners who want gait stability should look elsewhere, but the Pegasus does fine for neutral runners who want an everyday shoe.
+Even though the Pegasus runs on the rigid side, it isn't a shoe focused on stability.
+The heel counter (a rigid component that hugs the heel) is firm and supportive, but provides no gait correction.
+Similarly, the lateral edges are somewhat stiff but ultimately give way to a very neutral shoe.
+Runners who need or want gait stability should look elsewhere, but the Pegasus is a good choice for neutral runners looking for an everyday shoe.

 Responsiveness

-The combination of ReactX foam and Air Zoom units results in a ride that balances softness and responsiveness, heavy on the balance.
+The combination of Nike's ReactX foam and Air Zoom units results in an experience that balances softness and responsiveness, heavy on the balance.
 The Pegasus 41 offers smooth transitions, suitable for easy runs and longer distances.
-While not designed for speedwork, it provides sufficient comfort for distances.
-The forefoot feels a bit low to the ground, making the entire geometry of the shoe feel like a long-distance clunker instead of an uptempo runner.
-The textiles that Nike used to construct the midsole are more comfortable than they have been in the past, but they lack the performance elements that I seek in my daily trainers.
+It isn't designed for speedwork, but it provides sufficient comfort for distances.
+The textiles that Nike used to construct the midsole are more comfortable than in the past, but they lack the performance elements some runners with race-day goals might want in a daily trainer.

 Weight